yee-yong/move-and-scale/README.md

 This Swift app implements a UIImageVIew within a UIScrollView, and involves cropping and scaling methods.

-The following GIF demo show a photo is picked, then moved and scaled.
+The following GIF demo show the user signed in, a photo is picked, then moved and scaled.
 Later the photo is removed and replaced by a placeholder photo.

 ![jul-01-2017 17-37-08__10fps_take01](https://user-images.githubusercontent.com/1393085/27766482-f008614c-5e85-11e7-9410-5f0b30af45d1.gif)